Wonder Woman 1984: Box office

 Wonder Woman 1984 grossed $46.8 million in the United States and Canada and $122.8 million in other territories, for a worldwide total of $169.6 million.
 In January 2021, The Hollywood Reporter wrote that the film would likely lose the studio "north of $100 million."

-In the United States and Canada, the film was released alongside News of the World, Promising Young Woman and Pinocchio and was projected to gross around $10 million from 2,150 theaters in its opening weekend.
+In the United States and Canada, the film was released alongside News of the World, Promising Young Woman and Pinocchio and was projected to gross around $10 million from 2,151 theaters in its opening weekend.
 It ended up debuting to $16.7 million, finishing above expectations and with the best total of the COVID-19 pandemic, but 87% less than the first film's opening weekend.
 Over 10,000 private screenings of the film were held, accounting for about $2 million (12%) of the opening weekend total.
-It fell 67% in its second weekend, grossing $5.5 million.
-In its third weekend the film fell another 45% to $3 million, with Deadline Hollywood saying it "continued to emulate the legs of a horror movie".
-The film grossed $2.6 million in its fourth weekend, finishing second behind newcomer The Marksman.
+It fell 68% in its second weekend, grossing $5.4 million.
+In its third weekend the film fell another 46% to $3 million, with Deadline Hollywood saying it "continued to emulate the legs of a horror movie".
+The film grossed $2.2 million in its fourth weekend, finishing second behind newcomer The Marksman.

 Internationally, the film was expected to debut to around $60 million from 32 countries.
-In China, the film had a disappointing first-day opening, only grossing $4.6 million, compared to the local film The Rescue, which grossed $8.9 million its first day.
 Global projections were subsequently lowered to $35–40 million and the film went on to debut to $38.2 million, including $5 million from IMAX screens.
-China was the largest opening with $18.8 million, followed by Taiwan ($3.6 million), Thailand ($2 million), Brazil ($1.7 million), Japan ($1.6 million), Mexico ($1.6 million), Singapore ($1.3 million), the United Kingdom ($1.2 million) and Spain ($1.1 million).
+China was the largest opening with $18.7 million, followed by Taiwan ($3.5 million), Thailand ($2 million), Brazil ($1.7 million), Japan ($1.1 million), Mexico ($1.4 million), the United Kingdom ($1.2 million) and Spain ($1.1 million).
 In its second weekend of international release, the film made $19.4 million from 40 countries.
 Its largest markets were Australia ($4.5 million) and Japan ($2.5 million), while China's running total reached $23.9 million.